988 mental health crisis line gets 5 million calls, texts and chats in first year

 When 24-year-old Marie texted 988 last December, she was in the middle of a dissociative episode that left her unable to speak.

-"I just remember shaking and being on the floor and not knowing how to get my soul back to my body," Marie said.
+"I just remember shaking and being on the floor and not knowing how to get my soul back to my body," Marie says.
 "All I could feel was fear."

 Over the course of an hour, a counselor helped Marie reconnect with her senses in part by encouraging her to take concrete steps like making a cup of hot chocolate and running her hands under warm and cold water.

-"She was able to kind of pull me back into myself," Marie said.
+"She was able to kind of pull me back into myself," Marie says.
 (NPR agreed to use Marie's middle name only because her mental health challenges are related to a past abusive relationship.)

 Marie's experience is one of about 5 million calls, chats and texts fielded by the new, 3-digit national crisis line in its first year of operation.
 Federal officials say that's up 35% compared to the old 10-digit line.